Introduction to Exchange Traded Funds

 In 1992, the American Stock Exchange (Amex) used the Securities and Exchange Commission's (SEC) "Super Trust Order" to create the first authorized stand-alone index based ETF.
 That petition was approved by the SEC, and lead to the inception of the S&P Depository Receipts Trust Series 1, also known as SPDRs or "Spiders".
 In time, this ETF quickly reached commercial success as the easiest way to invest in all the components of the S&P 500 Index, thereby achieving a high level of portfolio diversification.

 Other companies quickly joined the Amex in this fast growing segment, creating a vast list of ETFs that cover a multitude of indices around the globe.
 Other major issuers of ETFs are Barclays (iShares) and Vanguard (VIPERs).
-Most of the ETFs trade on the American Stock Exchange.
+Most exchange traded funds can be found on the American Stock Exchange.
 The NASDAQ-100 ETF QQQ began trading in 1999 on the Amex, and moved to The NASDAQ Stock Market on December 1, 2004.